Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Preliminaries

 \subsubsection{Dominant Path Model (DPM)\cite{DPM}}

 DPM is based on the assumption that the dominant propagation path from Tx to Rx must arrive via convex corners of the obstacles to Rx, and thus only diffractions are taken into account, omitting reflections and penetrations altogether.
 The model assigns the pathloss of the ray with the largest received power to each receiver point.
 This is equivalent to finding the shortest free space path to each point, and computing the corresponding pathloss.
 The formula of the pathloss is given by some statistical model, based on the following parameters as inputs: The length of the path, a parameter that depends on the distance and visibility between the Tx and Rx, and a diffraction loss function, which depends on the angle of the diffraction and the number of previous diffractions in the path.
 The model can also consider waveguiding pathloss effects when calculating the pathlosses of the paths, where reflection loss of the walls along the path as well as their distance to the path influence the value.
-This simplified model of the signal propagation allows a very efficient implementation with respect to more traditional ray tracing methods.
+This simplified model of the signal propagation allows a very efficient implementation with respect to more traditional ray tracing methods, while demonstrating good accuracy in many real-world urban propagation scenarios \cite{DPM}.